Can I get a state ID?

 You can renew online up to six months before your ID expires or up to one year after it has expired.

-You can still renew your ID, but you'll need to do it in-person.
-Review the information below for details about gathering the correct documents and finding an office.
+You can still renew your ID, but you'll need to visit one of our offices.
+Review the documents you'll need to provide and visit an office.

 You can still get a state ID by completing a Homebound Service Request.